 Our Lady of Guadalupe

 Our Lady of Vailankanni

 In the 16th or 17th centuries, Our Lady appeared twice in the small town of Vailankanni, India.
 In both instances, miracles were performed.
 The first apparition occurred when a young boy was delivering milk.
 En route to his destination, he was asked by a mother to share his milk with her child.
-When he arrived at the destination, he discovered he had a full supply of milk.
+He did, and when he arrived at his destination, he discovered he had a full supply of milk.
 In the second apparition, a lame boy selling buttermilk was asked by a woman holding a child if he would share his milk, which he did.
 The woman then asked him to instruct others to build a chapel in Vailankanni.
 Church tradition relates that the boy was no longer lame after this encounter.